drammock/mne-onboarding/optimization/optimization.md

 LINE_PROFILE=1 python script_lprof.py
 ```

-The output mostly just tells you which filenames have been written to, but the last lines say:
+The terminal output mostly just tells you which filenames have been written to, but the last lines say:

 ```
 To view details run:
 python -m line_profiler -rtmz profile_output.lprof